The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Watch here for our first look at some holiday-themed treats popping up on Disney Property.

-Epcot will feature full themed FOOD BOOTHS for the Christmas and Winter Holidays!
-Look for the ramped-up food offerings from November 25 through December 30 at Epcot’s Holidays Around the World.
+Epcot will feature full themed FOOD BOOTHS called Holiday Kitchens (15 or more in 2017!) for the Christmas and Winter Holidays!
+Look for the ramped-up food offerings from November 19 through December 30 at Epcot’s International Festival of the Holidays.
+Kitchens in 2017 will include favorites like American Holiday Table and Feast of the Three Kings.

 World Showcase Plaza